marek7400/FreeTubeMOD/README.md

 <BR>
 <BR>
 <BR>

+11.03.2026 NO FIX NOW
+Several videos are loading, but most of them show an error:

+"No audio formats available"
+[UNPLAYABLE] Video unavailable.
+The page needs to be reloaded.

 09.03.2026 FreeTube 0.23.14-beta.MOD.exe
 Fixed playback bug (the solution may stop working at any time due to constant changes in the YT algorithm).